All Editorials

 June 4, 20262 min read

 Everyone has access to the same AI tools now, and they keep getting better.
-So the thing that sets work apart isn't who can generate the most of it anymore.
+So the thing that sets you apart is no longer how much you can generate.
 It's who can make someone actually feel something.

 AI is a genuinely great tool.
-It helps me move faster, organize ideas, research, edit, scale.
-I use it every day.
+It speeds the work up, organizing ideas, research, edits, scale, a daily part of the workflow.
 But there's a real difference between content that gets generated and content that gets felt, and audiences pick up on it even when they can't name it.
 Too polished, too manufactured, too close to everything else already in the feed.
 That gap is exactly why creativity, storytelling, and taste are turning into premium skills.

 At the same time, just about every industry is becoming a content industry.
 Brands are launching studios, executives are turning into creators, universities and sports teams are starting to operate like media companies.
 All of them are competing for the same attention, and attention doesn't come from producing more.
 It comes from telling the better story, turning information into meaning, and earning trust over time.

 None of that means ignoring AI.
 The people who do best with it are the ones who use it heavily and still keep their own voice in the work, because as more content gets automated, the genuinely human ideas are the ones that stand out.
-That's the call I'd make if I were staffing a team right now.
+That's the bet to make when staffing a team right now.
 Creativity used to read as a purely artistic skill.
 It's now a business skill, a leadership skill, a growth skill, and in this stretch it's one of the most valuable things you can bring to the table.